daltonclaybrook/GitHubDemo/presentation.md

 ---

+**Use case:**
-^ Use case: an app that can search for GitHub repositories and display them in a list
+App that can search for GitHub repositories and display them in a list

+---

 # Imperative

 1. Listen for search button callback (target/action)
 2. Read value of text field and **call** search API
-3. Listen for search API callback (block)
+3. Listen for search API callback (closure)
 4. **Parse** response and **update** data source with models
-5. **Reload** table view and configre/display cells
+5. **Reload** table view and configure/display cells

 ---